jessica-weiss/escape-room-rpg/README.md

 # Escape Room RPG
-Python project developed as part of CPSC1050 course at Clemson University that takes user through an 'escape room,' which is completed by entering/exiting different rooms and finding objects in the rooms, simultaneously counting steps it takes for the user to complete the game.
-Classes, custom errors, and different functions are used throughout this project.
+A Python-based escape room game originally developed as part of CPSC 1050 at Clemson University.
+Players navigate between rooms, collect items, and attempt to complete the escape while the program tracks the number of steps taken.
+The project uses object-oriented programming, custom exceptions, and modular program design to organize the game's rooms, inventory, items, and navigation logic.

 # Features
-- Classes
+- Object-oriented design using Python classes
-- Custom Errors
+- Custom exception handling
-- For Loops
+- Inventory and item management
-- Try/Except Functions
+- Room-to-room navigation
-- Arrays
+- Player movement tracking
-- If/Else Statements
+- Modular design across multiple Python files

 # Background
 This project was assigned as part of my CPSC1050 course at Clemson University, but all code is original.